My Paleo-ish 101

-I've been asked about cavemen a lot.
-A common reaction to the "paleo diet" is that people become extraordinarily literal about the paleolithic era and their diet.
-I get it - it's the name of the ''diet", but I can't stand behind the caveman dogma.
-I do stand behind a style of eating that makes me feel good, focuses on whole nutrient-dense foods, avoids processed food with unrecognizabe ingredients, promotes well-raised protein sources and organic agriculture and doesn't involve huge sacrifices of flavour.
-I view the paleo diet as a frame-work for healthy eating that allows people to discover what works for their body.
+I’ve been asked about cavemen a lot.
+A common reaction to the “paleo diet” is that people become extraordinarily literal about the paleolithic era and their diet.
+I get it – it’s the name of the ”diet”, but I can’t stand behind the caveman dogma.
+I do stand behind a style of eating that:

 If you’re looking for a paleo perfectionist, that’s not me.
 It never will be.
 I love food.
 I once cried when I ate the perfect calzone at cooking school in Italy.
 I refuse to give up the shared experiences of food and wholeheartedly enjoy the best foods my amazing, multicultural city of Toronto offers.
 My personal rule is if I truly crave pizza, it will be the best damn pizza in the city (in moderation!).